 4. Chatbots

-A chatbot is often integrates with your patient portal experience.
+A chatbot is often integrated with your patient portal experience.
 Healthcare chatbots provide patients with 24/7 assistance, answering common questions, triaging symptoms, and guiding patients through basic medical inquiries.
 By integrating AI, chatbots provide personalized responses, often helping patients determine whether they need immediate care or can schedule a regular appointment.

 5. Digital Adoption Platforms